Yoyogi Park – a photography guide

 • In the Meiji period, the military used it as a drill ground.
 It was ideal for this purpose as the imperial estates were nearby.
 After World War II, the occupation forces took over the Yoyogi area.

-• Tokyo was the host of the 1964 summer Olympic games.
-The Olympic Village replaced Washington Heights.
-American forces in the area moved to Chofu.
+• Yes, Tokyo was the host of the 1964 Summer Olympic Games.
+The Athlete Village was once in the park!

 • Between 1966 and 1971, Yoyogi Park was created.
 It opened in 1967, even though it wasn’t finished until the early seventies.